Olive Oil Blueberry Pie

 • Oven

-Crushed almonds, spelt flour, unprocessed unrefined sugar, a pinch of cardamom and good quality olive oil crust with blueberries, egg and a starch binding.
+Crushed almonds, spelt flour, raw sugar, a pinch of cardamom and quality olive oil crust with blueberries, for a healthier pie.

 Ingredients

-• In a food processor, or with a hand mixer, blend the dry ingredients for the crust.
 Mix the egg and oil together in a small cup.
-Slowly pour in the egg/oil mixture until the crust comes together into a rough crumbled texture.
+Whisk it into the dry mixture until the crust comes together into a rough crumbled texture.

-• Press 2/3 the crust ingredients into a pie pan and set aside the other 1/3 of the crust ingredients to sprinkle on top the blueberry filling.
+• Press 2/3 of this crust mixture into a pie pan and set aside the other 1/3 for the crumble on top of the blueberry filling.

 Olive Oil Blueberry Pie